StoglRobotics/ros_team_workspace/docs/tutorials/quick-start.rst

    source <path to your ROS workspace>/install/setup.bash cd <src folder of your ROS workspace>

-   create-new-package <my_new_package_name> "Some cool description of the package."  # follow the instructions
+   create-new-package <my_new_package_name> <"Some cool description of the package.">  # follow the instructions and remember to set a license

    cd .. && colcon build --symlink-install  # to compile your newly created package